 Don’t miss the opportunity to have a seat on a lovely bench on the Terrace of Valley of Orcia (Terrazza della Val d’Orcia) for a front-row view of the picture-perfect landscape before you.
 Montichiello offers mesmerizing panoramic views of the valley and Pienza on the far horizon.

-Its architectural charms paired with its breathtaking views makes Montichiello a romantic village that will enchant you and beckon your return.
+Its architectural charms paired with its breathtaking views makes Monticchiello a romantic village that will enchant you and beckon your return.

-Not to be missed while visiting Montichiello is the famous and often elusive “windy road of Montichiello” that graces postcards everywhere and has been an iconic representation of Tuscany in films.
+Not to be missed while visiting Montichiello is the famous and often elusive “windy road of Monticchiello” that graces postcards everywhere and has been an iconic representation of Tuscany in films.